 You welcome your child into the world and spend your first few weeks together bonding around the clock.
-But once you slowly start to get back to your routine—or a revised version of your routine, #helloparenthood!—one of the things you may be wondering about, perhaps even craving?
-Exercise.
-Whether you’re a trained athlete or a new mom looking to tone up, exercise is the answer.
-But the question is, when is it safe to start exercising again?
+But once you slowly start to get back to your routine (or a revised version of your routine, #helloparenthood!) one of the things you may be wondering about—perhaps even craving—is exercise.
+But when is it safe to start exercising again?

-Perhaps unsurprisingly, that question is a lot more complicated if you underwent a cesarean section, or a c-section, during childbirth.
+Perhaps unsurprisingly, that question is a lot more complicated if you underwent a cesarean section during childbirth.
 While c-sections may happen every day, they count as a major surgery.
 And surgical wounds need time to heal.

 Still, that doesn’t mean you have to give up exercise after c-section.
-It just means that you have to be a little patient—with how long you should wait and what you can do.
-Get the answer to, “When can I exercise after c-section?,” plus the best exercise after c-section, exercises to avoid after c-section and, most importantly, how to know when you’re body is ready for it all.
+It just means that you have to be a little patient with how long you should wait and what you can do.
+Read on for the best types of exercise after c-section, exercises to avoid after c-section and, most importantly, how to know when you’re body is ready for it all.

-If you’re wondering, “When can I exercise after c-section?,” take heart: You won’t have to wait too long.
-“A c-section is an abdominal surgery, so six weeks is the minimum you should wait,” says Nazneen Vasi, PT, and owner of Body Harmony Physical Therapy in NYC.
+If you’re wondering, “when can I exercise after c-section?,” take heart: You won’t have to wait too long.
+“A c-section is an abdominal surgery, so six weeks is the minimum you should wait,” says Nazneen Vasi, PT, a physical therapist and owner of Body Harmony Physical Therapy in New York City.

-But, she says, it’s not quite as simple as that.
-“It is imperative to go to the OB and get an okay prior to commencing physical therapy or exercise, because there can be complications, including slow healing at the incision site or an infection.”
+But just because you’ve hit the six-week mark doesn’t necessarily mean you’re ready to resume exercise after c-section.
+“It’s imperative to go to the OB and get an okay prior to commencing physical therapy or exercise," she says, "because there can be complications, including slow healing at the incision site or an infection.”

-After six weeks, if you get the okay and you’re feeling good, Marianne Ryan, also an NYC-based physical therapist and author of the book Baby Bod: Turn Flab to Fab in 12 Weeks Flat, suggests assessing your strength with the Straight Leg Raise Test.
+After six weeks, if you get your doctor’s approval and you’re feeling good, Marianne Ryan, a New York City-based physical therapist and author of the book Baby Bod: Turn Flab to Fab in 12 Weeks Flat, suggests assessing your strength with the Straight Leg Raise Test.

 To do this, you must be lying down with both legs straight out.
 Gradually lift one leg, making sure to keep your back flat on the floor.
-If you feel pain while raising the leg—specifically in the region of the incision—it is too soon to start exercising.
-You can repeat the test weekly until you feel no pain, at which point, you can start the following gentle exercises.
+If you feel pain while raising the leg—specifically in the region of the incision—it’s too soon to start exercising.
+You can repeat the test weekly until you feel no pain, at which point, you can start gentle exercises (see more on that below).

 Both Ryan and Vasi suggest seeing a physical therapist who can help guide your way.
 “A PT can assess the abdominal and pelvic muscle tone and strength, and offer guidance about proper techniques,” Vasi tells The Bump.